Chick-fil-A is now the 3rd largest fast-food restaurant chain in the country, behind McDonald’s and Starbucks.

-They just sell chicken sandwiches.
-You’ve probably had one.
+They just sell chicken sandwiches. $13 billion of them a year.

 Chick-fil-A doesn’t sell hamburgers.